johan-m-o/BikeTracker/README.md

 #define SECRET_GPRS_PASSWORD "the APN password"
 ```

+### Daylight savings
+The daylight savings function used in the tracker is based on Swedish times.
+If this doesn't match your region you'll need to update the `DSTcheck()` function with the proper dates.

 ## Mounting on the bike
 I’ve had several different ideas on how to mount the tracker on a bike.
 Commercial trackers can often be hidden in the handlebars or similar, but the MKR GSM 1400 module can be a bit too wide for that with its 25 millimeters.
 Other options could be in the seat-post hole or in a case mounted to the frame somewhere.